teal-language/tl/docs/src/structs.md

 ### Methods are flattened, not dispatched

 Method calls on struct instances are a **single table lookup**.
-There is no metatable chain between structs and no method resolution at call time.
-Instead, at the point a child struct is declared, every method known on its parent is copied into the child:
+There is no method resolution at call time and no per-call overhead: at the point a child struct is declared, every method known on its parent is copied into the child:

 ```lua
 local struct Shape